mruoss/kompost/docs/postgres/postgres_database.md

 ]
 ```

-The generated secrets then look something like this:
+The generated secrets hold all the information your apps require to connect to the database.
+They look something like this:

 ```yaml
 apiVersion: v1